-Hiker dies in fall from Columbia River Gorge trail
+Hiker dies in fall from Columbia River Gorge trail in Oregon

-BRIDAL VEIL, Ore.
-(AP) — Authorities say a 64-year-old man fell from a trail while hiking and died in the Columbia River Gorge.
+BRIDAL VEIL, Ore. — Authorities say a 64-year-old man fell from a trail while hiking and died in the Columbia River Gorge.

 Media outlets report that authorities were called Tuesday afternoon to help a man who had been hiking with family members when he fell along the Bridal Veil Trail.